-Ginger tea reduces chronic inflammation, as well as soothes the gut.
+Ginger tea reduces chronic inflammation and soothes the gut.

-It’s even said that it’s at par with other non-steroid anti-inflammatory medications in terms of pain reduction and lowering the level of chronic inflammation.
+It’s even said that it’s on par with other non-steroid anti-inflammatory medications in terms of pain reduction and lowering the level of chronic inflammation.

-According to another research, ginger has shown analgesic effects too that can help with your arthritis, rheumatism, or osteoarthritis pain and inflammation.
+According to other research, ginger has shown analgesic effects that can help with your arthritis, rheumatism, or osteoarthritis pain and inflammation.

 9. Lavender Tea

 Lavender tea may be a natural remedy for managing pain and inflammation.

 A study done in India found that drinking lavender tea can help reduce pain and inflammation caused by medical conditions like arthritis, tendonitis, and bursitis.